awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 Required: Yes

 `memory`
 This parameter is no longer supported for jobs that run on Fargate resources\.
 Use `ResourceRequirement` instead\.
 For jobs run on EC2 resources that aren't using `ResourceRequirement`, the number of MiB of memory reserved for the job\.
 For other jobs, see `resourceRequirements`\.
-If your container attempts to exceed the memory specified here, the container is stoped\.
+If your container attempts to exceed the memory specified here, the container is stopped\.
 This parameter maps to `Memory` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--memory` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
 You must specify at least 4 MiB of memory for a job\.
 This is required but can be specified in several places for multi\-node parallel \(MNP\) jobs\.
 It must be specified for each node at least once\.
 If you're trying to maximize your resource utilization by providing your jobs as much memory as possible for a particular instance type, see [Compute Resource Memory Management](memory-management.md)\.
 Type: Integer
 Required: Yes